Sohummnm/gitops-ArgoCD/README.md

  3.Istio has three componenents - base, gateway, and istiod.
 It has been dealt with **app-of-apps** approach.
- Its individual components application.yaml is stored at cac/argocd-crd/istio and root istio application is at argocd-crd folder.
+ Its individual components application.yaml is stored at cac/argocd-crd/istio and root istio application is at cac/argocd-crd.
  This root application.yaml points argocd to apply cac/argocd-crd/istio yamls.